 Hailed as the "fountain of youth," collagen is a hot topic in the beauty sphere.
-As the amplest, fibrous protein found within the human body’s bones, muscles, tendons, and skin, it is the main component of connective tissue that provides the structure to hold our bodies together and withstand the stretching of tissues.
+As the amplest fibrous protein found within bones, muscles, tendons, and skin, it is the main component of connective tissue that provides the structure to hold our bodies together and withstand the stretching of tissues.

 “There are four main types of collagen, with Type 1 being the most common, but in actuality, there are at least sixteen different types,” says Laura DeCesaris, functional medicine consultant and clinical nutritionist.
 “In simple terms, think of it as a ‘glue’ that helps form strong structures in our tissues, and is also important in blood vessel structure and health.”

 Most commonly, collagen manifests positive connotations for its role in maintaining the firmness of our skin.
-“Comprising up to around 25% of our total protein content, collagen has great tensile strength and, along with soft keratin (another protein), it is responsible for skin strength and elasticity,” says Maggie Luther, ND, care/of’s medical director and formulator.
+"Collagen has great tensile strength and, along with soft keratin (another protein), it is responsible for skin strength and elasticity,” says Maggie Luther, ND, care/of’s medical director and formulator.
 This explains, in part, collagen’s role in lessening the appearance of wrinkles and loose skin.

 Whether you’re on a mission to boost your skin’s elasticity or maintain a head of lustrous hair, keep reading for top-notch advice from the experts to boost your body’s production of collagen.